alkhe/circa/README.md

 # circa

-Circa (/ˈsərkə/) is the implementation of the SRKA (Socket.IO, React, Koa, Alt) stack concept.
+Circa (/ˈsərkə/) is a batteries-included boilerplate for futuristic web development.

 It utilizes React and Flux for client-side applications, with Socket.IO for high-speed bidirectional communication.
-Circa comes with a gulp build system  with production and development configurations, complete with babel (6to5), cssnext (4to3), minification, and sourcemapping.
+Circa comes with a gulp and webpack build system with production and development configurations, complete with babel (6to5), minification, hot module reloading, and isomorphic rendering.

 ## Installing